 May 11th, 2018

-There’s kilo ki in been a long hiatus in posts aboukut Peter ki, largely because daily life and commitments have kiwe need to search for further clues abounds in the his disappearance.
-I’m Since a woman contacted me last year with information about her mother’s friendship with Peter in Glasgow before he disappeared, we have been intending to search the Kew records office for further clues as to what might have happened.
+There’s been a long hiatus in posts about Peter, largely because daily life and commitments have not allowed us the time we need to search for further clues about his disappearance.
+Since a woman contacted me last year with information about her mother’s friendship with Peter in Glasgow before he disappeared, we have been intending to search the Kew records office for further clues as to what might have happened.
 Two pieces of information have come to light that are significant: one is that the lady who worked in the office in Glasgow with Peter remembers MI5 combing the place after he went missing.
 From what I’ve been able to ascertain, this is not routine.
 So it would imply that there were suspicious circumstances surrounding his disappearance and perhaps fears that valuable documents or information might have gone too.
 Of course this is just speculation on our part, but the second piece of information also adds intrigue to the story.
 Peter was a young man of 29 when he vanished, but one of his possessions that he left behind was an expensive Oyster Perpetual Rolex watch.
 His friend Eric told he us he had the same model.
 Just this week I was told that it was customary for the military and special services to be issued with these watches.
 I would love to know more.
 Another reason I wanted to update this blog is that it’s still getting visitors nearly every day, so I’m hoping that somebody who reads this may be able to tell us more about the issue of Rolex watches to MoD personnel at that time, or about the YARD project in the 1950s and whether the information on it is now declassified.